bitfwdcommunity/Blockathon/README.md

 ## Format
 The formats for hackathons depend on the organisers.
 Usually they revolve around two formats:
 * Hack Day - 12 to 24 hour timeframe
-* Hack Weekend - 24 to 48 hour timeframe
+* Hack Weekend - 24 to 72 hour timeframe
-* Online Hack - Any time frame...

-Hack Day Example
+Hack Day Example ( 24 Hours)

 | Time  | Agenda |
 | --- | --- |